 By Charles Beal, Monica Helms and Aaron Casserly Stewart

 In San Francisco in 1978, Gilbert Baker created the Rainbow Flag, assisted by a diverse group of radical activists.
 It has since become the globally recognized symbol of LGBTQ+ liberation.
-Over the years, we have welcomed a community of new pride flags based on this original one.
-We at the Gilbert Baker Foundation believe there is room in the sky for all of them.

 There is a powerful global dialogue currently about identity – political, racial, sexual and gender-related.
 On this subject, Gilbert Baker was a visionary; he created the Rainbow Flag as a symbol of hope for all races, all genders and all ages.
 Gilbert called it “the rainbow of humanity” and the flag’s colors represent elements in all of us: Sex, Life, Healing, Sunlight, Nature, Magic, Spirit and Serenity.

 As Gilbert Baker’s sole remaining permanent art installation, the Rainbow Flag at Harvey Milk Plaza deserves landmark status.
 It is a beacon of hope for all people – especially for those who live in oppressive countries.
 It is also the most significant piece of LGBTQ+ art in San Francisco — perhaps in the world — and a “time capsule” that marks and commemorates those activists (black, white, latino, asian and native born) that fought for the rights we have today.

 Please Support Our Campaign to LandMark The Rainbow Flag Installation